Approximations to $m$-coloured complete infinite hypergraphs: Proofs of the main results

-Since $n\geq r-1$ and $s>0$, the result follows. \end{proof}
+Since $n\ge r-1$ and $s>0$, the result follows. \end{proof}

-A careful inspection of the proof of Theorem \ref{interval-I} shows that when $r=2$, the statement holds for all $n\in \N$.
-We hence obtain a proof Conjecture \ref{choose2}.
-By constructing a sequence of highly structured subgraphs, the second author \citep{Bhargav2013} proved that for any $\Delta:\mathbb{N}^{(2)}\twoheadrightarrow[k]$ with $k\geq\binom{n}{2}+1$ for some natural number $n$, $| \F | \geq n$; Conjecture \ref{choose2} gives a short proof of this lower bound.
-Theorem \ref{interval-I} also yields a generalisation of this lower bound for $r$-uniform hypergraphs, albeit with a constant additive error term (which depends on $r$).
+A careful inspection of the proof of Theorem~\ref{approx13-interval-I} shows that when $r=2$, the statement holds for all $n\in \N$.
+We hence obtain a proof of Conjecture~\ref{approx13-choose2}.
+By constructing a sequence of highly structured subgraphs, the second author~\citep{Bhargav2013} proved that for any $k$-colouring $\Delta:\N^{(2)}\twoheadrightarrow[k]$ with $k\ge\binom{n}{2}+1$ for some natural number $n$, $| \C{F}_\Delta | \ge n$; our proof of Conjecture~\ref{approx13-choose2} gives a short proof of this lower bound.
+Theorem~\ref{approx13-interval-I} also yields a generalisation of this lower bound for $r$-uniform hypergraphs, albeit with a constant additive error term (which depends on $r$).

-We now turn to the proof of Theorem \ref{interval-J}.
-We will need a result of Baranyai's \citep{Baranyai1975} which states that the set of edges of the complete $r$-uniform hypergraph on $l$ vertices can be partitioned into perfect matchings when $r \mid l$.
+We now turn to the proof of Theorem~\ref{approx13-interval-J}.
+We will need a result of Baranyai's~\citep{Baranyai1975} which states that the set of edges of the complete $r$-uniform hypergraph on $l$ vertices can be partitioned into perfect matchings when $r \,\vert\,l$.

-\begin{proof}[Proof of Theorem \ref{interval-J}] We shall show that if $n$ is sufficiently large and $(r-1)\mid (n+1)$, then there is a surjective $k$-colouring $\Delta$ of $\N^{(r)}$ with $k>\a[n-1]$ and $\F\cap J_{r,n} = \emptyset$.
+\begin{proof}[Proof of Theorem~\ref{approx13-interval-J}] We shall show that if $n$ is sufficiently large and $(r-1)\,\vert\, (n+1)$, then there is a surjective $k$-colouring $\Delta$ of $\N^{(r)}$ with $k>\b_sum[n-1]$ and $\C{F}_\Delta \cap J_{r,n} = \emptyset$.
 We shall define a colouring of $\N^{(r)}$ such that the colour of an edge $e$ is determined by its intersection with a set $A$ of size $n+1$, say $A = [n+1]$.
-Let $\mathcal{B}$ be the family of all subsets of $A$ of size at most $r$.
-For $B\in \mathcal{B}$, we denote the colour assigned to all the edges $e$ such that $e\cap A = B$ by $c_B$.
+Let $\C{B}$ be the family of all subsets of $A$ of size at most $r$.
+For $B\in \C{B}$, we denote the colour assigned to all the edges $e$ such that $e\cap A = B$ by $c_B$.

-To define our colouring, we shall construct a partition $\mathcal{B}=\mathcal{B}_1\sqcup\mathcal{B}_2$ with $\emptyset\in\mathcal{B}_2$.
-Then, for every $B\in\mathcal{B}_2$, we set $c_B$ to be equal to $c_\emptyset$.
-Finally, we take the colours $c_B$ for $B\in\mathcal{B}_1$ to all be distinct and different from $c_\emptyset$.
-Hence, the number of colours used is $k=|\mathcal{B}_1|+1$.
-It remains to construct this partition of $\mathcal{B}$.
+To define our colouring, we shall construct a partition $\C{B}=\C{B}_1\cup\C{B}_2$ with $\emptyset\in\C{B}_2$.
+Then for every $B\in\C{B}_2$, we set $c_B$ to be equal to $c_\emptyset$.
+Finally, we take the colours $c_B$ for $B\in\C{B}_1$ to all be distinct and different from $c_\emptyset$.
+Hence, the number of colours used is $k=|\C{B}_1|+1$.
+It remains to construct this partition of $\C{B}$.